Artist Registry

 STATEMENT OF WORK

-My paintings and drawings recall the nuances of alienation in urban and suburban architecture, emphasizing physical and emotional distance.
-The rooms I paint are similar to apartments and homes I’ve stayed in, but the details belong to imagined lives, a kind of visual autofiction.
+I paint and draw the nuances of alienation in urban and suburban architecture, emphasizing physical and emotional distance.
+The rooms I paint are similar to apartments and homes I’ve stayed in, but the details belong to imagined lives.
 They are fantasies about who I might be, ways to think through, for example, growing up gay in a christian home, urban isolation, loss and friendship.

 By dividing pictures into grids and other alienating geometries, I create dissonance between feeling and form.
 The work is fundamentally motivated by emotion, but it is emotion extruded through abstract compositions, distorting the meanings of each work.